 Cleaning & Re-Testing

-The insulator was cleaned with isopropyl alcohol with some of the black biological material still visible after cleaning.
-The bushing then rested for 48 hours before hydrophobicity classification was conducted again.
-Hydrophobicity class was HC 1-2.
+The insulator was cleaned with isopropyl alcohol.
+Some of the black biological material was still visible after cleaning.
+The bushing then rested for 48h before hydrophobicity classification was conducted once more.
+Hydrophobicity class was HC: 1-2.

-The wet power frequency voltage withstand tests, as described, and finally the electrical routine test were then repeated.
-All tests fulfilled required criteria.
+Wet power frequency voltage withstand tests and finally the electrical routine test were repeated.
+Results fulfilled all required criteria.

-It was concluded that cleaning was not necessary to maintain wet power frequency voltage withstand according to IEC 60137.
+It can be concluded that cleaning was not necessary to maintain the wet power frequency voltage withstand according to IEC 60137.

-The most reported effect of biofilm formation on insulators is reduction in hydrophobicity, which reduces their wet flashover voltage.
-Such reduction in wet flashover voltage has typically been higher for ceramic insulators than for polymeric insulators.
+The most common impact of biofilm formation is reduction in hydrophobicity, which reduces wet flashover voltage of insulators.
+Such reduction in wet flashover voltage was in general higher for ceramic insulators than for polymeric insulators.

-Looking specifically at experience with silicone rubber, some publications have reported that extent of biofilm formation varies when comparing different types of silicone rubber insulators, i.e. growth appears dependent on type of rubber formulation.
-However, since the insulators were also of different designs, effect of shed geometry could not be excluded.
+Looking specifically at experience with silicone rubber, some publications have reported that extent of biofilm formation can differ for different types of silicone material.
+Indeed, extent of growth appeared to depend on the type of rubber formulation.
+However, since the insulators were also of different design, effect of shed geometry could not be excluded.

-Re-colonization was slower after cleaning the silicone and porcelain surfaces.
+It was also observed that re-colonization became slower after cleaning, for both silicone and porcelain surfaces.

-A study was conducted on a 145 kV service bushing covered by biological growth, returned by a concerned asset owner.
-This bushing fulfilled the wet AC voltage withstand performance, as per IEC 60137, without cleaning.
+A study was conducted on a 145 kV bushing removed from service and returned by a concerned asset owner due to presence of biological growths.
+Nonetheless, this same bushing met wet AC voltage withstand performance as per IEC 60137, without cleaning.